A review of Click clone cash

 First of all, this guy Josh Owens is not real (he is a real person but the name is fake), he is a paid actor.
 The true owner of the click clone cash program is some guy named Tim Atkinson.

-This is a common practice for shady programs like this, as the real owners or creators do not want their names associated with these scam products.
+This is a common practice for scams, as the real owners or creators do not want their names associated with these scam products.

 Tim Atkinson is famous for making money from online products and is known to have created many scam products identical to this one such as Automated Income App, Cash Machines 2 , Make Money with Meghan and many others.